Now.js Framework Documentation

 Row Sorting (drag & drop)

-• Disable per table: data-row-sortable="false" or call TableManager.disableRowSort(tableId).
+• Disable per table: Call TableManager.disableRowSort(tableId).

 • UX updates: Small icon ghost follows the cursor, placeholder row uses a dashed outline, and dragging is locked to vertical movement for predictable reordering.